+Attachment 2d Transformation Model

 A9.
 Provide ongoing mechanisms for family and community engagement.

-In the GAPSS analysis report, Northeast is commended for its outreach to parents and providing opportunities for participation in training and information sessions.
-Eighty-five percent of the staff members report that parents feel welcome at the school (SFC1).
-The school was also commended for making timely referrals to family-based agencies when needed (SFC3).
-As noted in this report, Northeast should continue to explore additional opportunities for parents to have a greater voice in school governance and problem solving (SFC2).

-Northeast staff notes that they enjoy the support of several community organizations and have alliances with several area businesses dedicated to providing support for positive change and enhancing its educational program.
-The school often offers the use of its facilities and resources to the community.

-Several parents and alumni have expressed concerns about safety and discipline issues.
-Many stakeholders, including students, report that the school suffers from a negative perception in the community and feel that they need a new start to rebuild their academic programs and reputation.
-It appears that the Northeast community may benefit from an approach which allows it to address the social climate and safety issues most immediately by bringing its community together to problem solve around these concerns.

-The school system is adopting the program 360 Degree of Parent Engagement with the support of the Georgia PTA and Title I. The purpose of the program will be to:

-- Offer the most recent research, tools and strategies for successfully wrapping school, home and the community engagement around student achievement outcomes. - Demonstrate how to consistently target measurable outcomes by relying on guidance from Family Engagement Standards and Factors. - Coach on how to reach a full circle of accountability and sustainability by activating a synergy of partners from Pre-K to postsecondary.

-The objective will be to increase student achievement by engaging and empowering parents to be actively involved in their children's education across all grade levels.
+Actions: Timeline: In the GAPSS analysis report, Southwest is commended for its outreach to parents.
+(SFC1).
+As noted in this report, Southwest should continue to create a formal parent teacher organization to allow parents a greater voice in school governance and problem solving.
+(SFC2).
+Years 1-3 Like many secondary schools, Southwest High School suffers from a decline in family involvement in their childrens' education.
+School representatives report extensive efforts made to involve and engage parents, with disproportionately low returns on their efforts.
+Some parents report that their efforts to be involved have been rebuffed by the present administration and they feel locked out.
+All stakeholders, including students, report that the school suffers from a negative perception in the community.
+Southwest staff notes that they enjoy the support of several community organizations and has alliances with several area businesses dedicated to providing support for positive change and enhancing its educational program.
+The school system is adopting the program 360 Degree of Parent Engagement with the support of the Georgia PTA and Title I. The purpose of the program will be to: Offer the most recent research, tools and strategies for successfully wrapping school, home and the community engagement around student achievement outcomes.
+Demonstrate how to consistently target measurable outcomes by relying on guidance from Family Engagement Standards and Factors.
+Coach on how to reach a full circle of accountability and sustainability by activating a synergy of partners from Pre-K to post-secondary.
+September 2010-13 The objective will be to increase student achievement by engaging and empowering parents to be actively involved in their children's education across all grade levels.
+Strategies will include: • Embed sustainable family, school, and community engagement initiatives in school improvement work to increase student achievement.

-Page 85 of 119

-Strategies will include:

-- Embed sustainable family, school, and community engagement initiatives in school improvement work to increase student achievement. - Increase communication between home, school and community through training and collaborative activities that meet the needs of families.
+Increase communication between home, school and community through training and collaborative activities that meet the needs of families.